balcirakpeter/pa165project/README.md

 `cd creatures-hunting-rest-with-gui`
 `mvn tomcat7:run`

+# Testing GUI

-Then the app is located at localhost:8080/pa165
+The app is located at localhost:8080/pa165.
+First, you need to login.

+Admin account:
+   * Email: admin@admin.cz
+   * Password: admin

+Regular user account:
+   * Email: regular@regular.cz
+   * Password: regular

+# Testing REST

 The secured REST is located at localhost:8080/pa165/rest/auth/* The unsecured REST is located at localhost:8080/pa165/rest/unsecured/*

-To test the unsecured rest u can use Curl.
+The unsecured REST is created so you can test it with curl.
+It is not possible to use curl on secured rest (it will always return error 403).

 Curl examples: